iqboljon-0203/Houzing-rent-house/README.md

-# Getting Started with Create React App
+# Getting Started with Yuldashev Iqboljon

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is available on github [Houzing](https://github.com/iqboljon-0203/Houzing-rent-house).

+# Can see the Demo [Houzing](https://netlify.com/iqboljon-0203/Houzing-rent-house).

 ## Available Scripts